discreetlogcontracts/dlcspecs/Protocol.md

 across many distinct blockchains as well as have contracts within multiple blockchains opened to the same peer (if it supports the target chains).

-`contract_info` specifies the sender's payouts for all events. `oracle_info` specifies the oracle(s) to be used as well as their commitments to events.
+`contract_info` specifies the contract to be constructed and the oracles to be used.

 `funding_pubkey` is the public key in the 2-of-2 multisig script of the funding transaction output. `payout_spk` specifies the script